RaphaelBecker/precommit_workflow/README.md

 Staging the File: Ensure you've added and committed .pre-commit-config.yaml.
 You can stage it with git add .pre-commit-config.yaml.

 Cache: Occasionally, a cache issue might be the culprit.
 Clearing the pre-commit cache might help.
-Run pre-commit clean.
+Run `pre-commit clean`.